 The SSWU method produces two values, x1, and x2, at least one of which will represent an abscissa of a point on the curve.
 If x1 is the abscissa, then x1 becomes the x-coordinate otherwise x2 becomes the x-coordinate.
 The equation of the curve with the x-coordinate produces the square of the y-coordinate which is recovered by taking the square root.
 The two possible results of the square root are discriminated by checking its least significant bit with the least significant bit of u.
 The result is a point on the curve.

+The identifier used in the calculations above shall be the value extracted from the SAE Commit message.
+If protected password identifiers are used, the identifier in the calculations above shall be the plaintext password identifier that was wrapped to or unwrapped from the Protected Identifier field of the Protected Password Identifier element, otherwise it shall be the value from the Identifier field of the Password Identifier element.

 ...